01June 2, 2016 - Gold Rose $100 in Six Hours

 In September 2009, gold was trading near its all-time high of $1,032.
 As the dollar declined, many readers wondered whether it was a good time to buy gold.
 It sure was, if you had a crystal ball and could see into the future.
 At the time, the world was coming out of the 2008 financial crisis.
 Many thought economic growth would bounce back like it did following any other recession.
 Instead, a high foreclosure rate in the United States and growing sovereign debt concerns in Europe kept investors on edge.

 In February 2009, gold reached $1,000 an ounce for the first time ever.
 Many investors thought this meant gold was a good investment.
 But, most financial planners will tell you that you should have no more than 10 percent of your assets in gold.
 We now know that anyone who bought at that time would have seen their investments rise 80 percent over the next two and a half years.
-That's because there was still so much uncertainty.
-In fact, the recession wouldn't end until latter part of 2009.
+There was still so much uncertainty.
+In fact, the recession wouldn't end until the latter part of 2009.

 03Gold Prices Tripled in 1973